Book 8: TapRooT® Performance Measures and Trending for Safety, Quality, and Business Management

 Experts agree that measuring performance is essential for performance improvement

 All sorts of measures can be used to evaluate all sorts of performance.
-For example, what sorts of measure have you seen used to evaluate:
+For example, what sorts of measures have you seen used to evaluate:

 - industrial safety,